-This is the version history page for OpenShot Video Editor.
+This is the version history page for OpenShot Video Editor, showing the last 20 software updates.
 You can return to the main page for this software by clicking here.

 - Version 2.4.0 (Sep 9, 2017)

 - Version 2.3.4 (Jun 2, 2017)

 - Version 1.3.0 (Feb 14, 2011)

 - Version 0.9.54 Developer Preview (Nov 24, 2009)